-When you have a round face, certain haircuts can draw attention to all the wrong areas.
-If you don’t know what you’re looking for, you might end up with the dreaded “moon face” effect.
+When you have a round face, certain haircuts can draw attention to your face.

-Women with your face shape have to choose their haircuts wisely to bring out their best features.
+Women with your face shape must choose their haircuts wisely to bring out their best features.
 Often, the latest “it” cut might not work for you unless you know how you need to modify it.

 That’s why I put together this guide and gallery below 👇 on the best haircuts for women with round face shapes.
-In just a few minutes, you’ll be able to look at any hairstyle and know whether it’ll make you look stellar.
+In just a few minutes, you can look at any hairstyle and know whether it’ll make you look stellar.

 What is a Round Face Shape?

 A round face shape is characterized by a round front hairline, round chin line, and equal size in face width and length.
 (Source)

 The easiest way to confirm you have a round face shape is by measuring.
 A flexible measuring tape works best.
 But a ruler will do in a pinch, too.
 If your face is a bit wider side-to-side than long, the odds are good you have a round face shape.

 Confirm by looking at the shape of your front hairline and chin.
 Are these features round, too?
 If so, it’s time to look at haircuts for women with round face shapes.

 But don’t worry about saying goodbye to your favorite hairstyle.
 You see, it’s true that long hairstyles are very flattering for round face shapes.
 But medium-length cuts can elongate your features, too.

 Finally, forget anything you’ve read about avoiding short haircuts for round faces.
 With the right shape and layering, even bobs and pixie cuts can be super-slimming.